-Foreign currency hedging tools, described below, allow the business to determine the right time to convert their currency.
-When business receives an alert that an optimum currency exchange rate has been reached in the foreign exchange market, they can choose to convert the funds and significantly increase their profits.
+Foreign currency hedging tools, described below, allow businesses to determine the right time to convert their currency.
+When a business receives an alert that an optimum currency exchange rate has been reached in the foreign exchange market, they can choose to convert the funds and significantly increase their profits.

 Foreign exchange solution providers also offer insightful analysis and commentary on currency markets as well as a slew of risk management tools with strategies aimed at managing currency exposure, optimizing cash flow, and securing profits.

 Securing the best exchange rates involves a sensible risk management strategy.
 The strategy cannot always predict the best exchange rate, but it can mitigate exposure before the bottom drops out of your cash flow.

 Pairing multiple currency management options with a risk management strategy allows for stable cash flow and reliable forecasting.
 The tools to manage foreign exchange currency risk are forward contracts and market orders.

 Forward contracts are one of the most popular tools because they minimize or negate risk, with a guaranteed exchange rate.
 They lock in currency exchange rates up to a year in the future.
 The forward contract allows a company to forecast expenses accurately by knowing what exchange rate will be used.